TwoPotatoe Speed and Position

 - Compute the Target Wheel Speed from the Pitch Error.
 This speed is either faster or slower than the CO speed to make TwoPotatoe eventually reach the Target Angle.
 A command is sent to the motors to go at this speed.

-Also, note that the above algorithm falls apart badly at low speeds—especially at zero speed where then no interrupts are being generated.
-To take care of this problem, the TwoPotatoe Algorithm also monitors the motors and adds pulses when necessary.
+Also, note that the algorithm falls apart badly at low speeds—especially at zero speed where then no interrupts are being generated.
+To take care of this problem, the TwoPotatoe Algorithm also monitors the motors each time the IMU is read and adds pulses when necessary.

 - Mosfet power control.
 This allows TwoPotatoe to be turned off (but not on) remotely.
 More importantly, TwoPotatoe can automatically power down when the battery charge drops to a dangerously low level, thereby preventing battery damage.